You’re Not “Just a Mom”: Navigating the Identity Shift of Motherhood - Baby Chick

 Share

-Identity Crisis: You’re More Than “Just A Mom”
+You Are More Than “Just a Mom”

 Body Changes

-• I don’t recognize my body.
+• I don’t recognize my body anymore.
+It no longer feels familiar.

 • How can I be a mom and partner?